 In principle, the capacity available at the interconnection points is auctioned as bundled capacity as far as possible.
 Based on the capacity offered by the TSOs, the Prisma platform will determine the amount of capacity that can be bundled is specified on the Prisma platform.
 If one of two TSOs is offering more capacity than the other TSO, this capacity will be offered by PRISMA as unbundled capacity.

 GTS offers interruptible capacity if all firm capacity at an interconnection point is sold out.
-Interruptible capacity (both forward and backhaul) is only offered as a daily product on a day-ahead basis.
-Interruptible capacity has a probability of between 0% and 15% of being interrupted and the tariff reduction is 30%.
+Interruptible capacity is only offered as a daily product on a day-ahead basis.
+Interruptible capacity has a probability of between 0% and 15% of being interrupted and starting 2020 the tariff reduction is 0,01%.

 For operational arrangements see NC Interoperability